- What We Do

 Post 53’s EMS personnel, onboard our state of the art ambulances and our fully equipped mobile “fly cars”, arrive moments after the Darien Police.
 Post 53 assumes control of patient care providing emergency pre-hospital treatment.

-When a patient requires paramedic interventions, a paramedic from Stamford EMS will be dispatched to the location.
+When a patient requires paramedic interventions, a paramedic from Stamford EMS based in Darien will be dispatched to the location.
 This emergency care triad of the Darien Police, Post 53 EMS and the Stamford Paramedics, often with the assistance of Darien’s three fire departments ensures the town of Darien has rapid and state of the art emergency medical care 24 hours a day, 365 days a year.

 We can't help you if we can't find you!